 There are many bullet journal Instagram accounts and they all own expensive fancy pens to get the perfect calligraphy in all the pastel colours.

-In all honesty, all you need to start a bullet journal is a notebook and pen.
+In all honesty, all you need is a notebook and pen.
 Colours are completely optional although I do own the crayola supertips as I like to add colour to mine.
-Many bullet journals incorporate colours but when you start your bullet journal, you need to think on what you’d prefer.

 The most popular choice of notebook is dotted paper although I do believe you can use any type.
 My choice was the dotted paper and I use the Leuchtturm A5 dotted notebook.
 I find that this doesn’t allow bleeding from the felt tips and the shadowing on the next page is kept to a minimum.

-My choice of pens is fineliners as I prefer my handwriting with these though I usually roughly sketch out my design first using a pencil.
-Some people don’t use pens at all, just fine tipped felt pens.
-When starting a bullet journal, ensure you have pens that you can use to write with – even if it’s just simple biro pens!
+My choice of normal pens is fineliners as I prefer my handwriting with these though I usually roughly sketch out my design first using a pencil.

 I’m not artistic, can I still start a bullet journal?